 Thank you for your time,

-Some companies have automated email responses which we didn’t consider.
+Some services have automated email responses which we didn’t consider.
 We were interested in emails sent by actual support agents.

-All emails were sent around 2pm GMT+1 time.
-Yes, that might seem unfair because it’s normal business time for some companies and the middle of the night for others.
-However, problems with sites happen all the time so, 2am or 2pm – it’s not really an excuse.
-Also, since we didn’t know where most of the companies were located we couldn’t customize the sending time to be more friendly.
-We also hope that emails are prioritised so things like “my site is down” are taken care of before everything else.
+All emails were sent around 2 pm GMT+1 time.
+Yes, that might seem unfair because it’s normal business time for some and the middle of the night for others.
+However, problems with sites happen all the time so, 2 am or 2 pm – it’s not really an excuse.
+Also, since we didn’t know where most of the companies were located, we couldn’t customize the sending time to be more friendly.
+We also hope that emails are prioritized so things like “my site is down” are taken care of before everything else.

 As emails started coming back, we noted down the exact time it took them to respond.
 Those response times, as well as complete emails, are available in the table.
-As you can see most companies really did their best to describe what they offer and were more than polite.
+As you can see, most services really did their best to describe what they offer and were more than polite.
 Some, on the other hand, replied with a very short email.

 Please note that many companies are available for live chat and phone calls.
+They do so by using a call center software.
 Contacting them through those channels will surely give us a faster response, but we wanted a uniformed approach for all test subjects.

 There are NO affiliate, referral or sponsored links of any kind in this article.
 So, click away 😉

-Find the best WordPress maintenance company for your needs
+Find the best WordPress maintenance service for your needs

-Unfortunately our tools for filtering maintenance companies are not optimised for small screens such as the one you’re using right now.
-Please open the article on a bigger screen to fully utilise our tools.
+Unfortunately our tools for filtering maintenance companies are not optimized for small screens such as the one you’re using right now.
+Please open the article on a bigger screen to fully utilize our tools.

 |AndiSites||$79||$100||12h 39min||North Carolina, USA|